 **Admission to Encore Co. productions is free for Costume Design students.

-Design costumes or makeup for any published play or musical and showcase your design work at the District III Drama Competition in November.
+Design costumes, makeup, set, or props for any published play or musical and showcase your design work at the District IV Drama Competition in November.
 You could qualify to compete at the state level in December.
 Be sure to check the event rules under the competition tab of this website.
 Competition is not a requirement for this class, but if you choose to compete, you will gain valuable experience, and see what other schools are producing.

 Classroom Instruction Includes:

 - Developing Costume Renderings

 - Script Analysis & Costuming

 - Conceptual Research

 - Identifying Types of Fabric